Prints, Fabrics & Seams

 Our fabric maxes out at 16 feet, like all other commercially available fabrics.
 For any backdrops taller then 16 feet, we will need to seam multiple vertical panels to produce the final drop.
 In the world of backdrops, the seaming could arguably be the most important aspect of production.

 Through a year long experimentation, we have develop a proprietary multi-step seaming process that creates strong seams that are invisible on screen.
-Utilizing custom manufactured supplies only available to us, our seams employ both a mechanical and thermal bond between each panel that eliminates the possibility of any hairline separation from forming either during the process or from normal wear and tear.
+Utilizing custom manufactured supplies only available to us, our seams employs two mechanical bonds between each panel that eliminates the possibility of any hairline separation from forming either during the process or from normal wear and tear.

 Although we are proud of our seaming process, this is as much information we can share publicly.
 We are happy to discuss it further on the phone to alleviate any concerns.